 Some of the greatest achievements of the Celtic tradition were during this period, such as the Book of Kells, and intricately carved high crosses.

-The episcopal structures were adapted to an environment wholly different from the one prevailing in the sub-Roman world.
+Episcopal structures were adapted to an environment wholly different from that in the sub-Roman world.
 Apart from parts of Wales, Devon, and Cornwall, the Celtic world was without developed cities, and so different ecclesiastical structures were needed, especially in Ireland.
 This ecclesiastical structure developed around monastic communities and their abbots.

 2, Calculating the date of Easter